Lake Fayette Oak Thicket Park

 All vehicles, including visitors, must display a parking pass to park in the campground.
 Maximum of three (3) vehicles allowed per campsite (if site will accommodate).
 Boat trailers, wheeled camping units, automobiles, and motorcycles are counted as vehicles.
 Vehicles must be on the paved or gravel surface of the site.

 No washing of campers, vehicles, or boats allowed in the recreation area.

-Golf carts are permitted for use by RRM authorized personnel only.
+Golf carts are permitted for use by Vista Recreation authorized personnel only.
 Motorized scooters are only allowed for those individuals with mobility impairment.
 Bicycles, skateboards, or scooter riding is prohibited from dusk to dawn.
 Safety helmets should be worn.

 Maximum stay: 14 consecutive days.
 You must leave the campground for at least seven (7) days in order to return.

 Check-in time is 3:00 PM and check-out time is 11:00 AM.
 There is NO exception to this (no early check-ins; no early check-outs).